mys-lang/mys/README.rst

 Ubuntu
 """"""

-Install tools, clone the repo and run tests and exmaples.
+Install tools, clone the repo and run tests and examples.

 .. code-block:: text